Dana works towards resumption, concludes safety mgt training

-Dana Air says it has concluded its internal Safety Management Systems (SMS) Training for top management staff and post holders as it inches towards a return to flight services.
+Dana Air said it has concluded aninternal Safety Management Systems (SMS) Training for top management staff and post holders as it inches towards a return to flight services.

-According to the Accountable Manager, Ememobong Ettete Sunday, the training was observed by the Nigerian Civil Aviation Authority (NCAA).
+According to the Accountable Manager, Ememobong Ettete, the training was observed by the Nigerian Civil Aviation Authority (NCAA).

 Ettete said: “The NCAA audit is also still ongoing and we have made a huge progress having upped the ante on all our processes and procedures, but the SMS training is a periodic training for staff to enhance their knowledge on safety both in the office and across all aspects of our operations.